githubflyideas/pingping/README.md

 ![window: a 40-minute congestion event — smoke spreads, bursts marked ◆](docs/hero.png)

 Ping tells you now.
-FogPing tells you what happened.
+pingPing tells you what happened.

 Single Binary.
 No Docker.